codacy/codacy-clang-tidy/docs/description/openmp-use-default-none.md

 =======================

-Finds OpenMP directives that are allowed to contain a `default` clause, but either don’t specify it or the clause is specified but with the kind other than `none`, and suggests to use the `default(none)` clause.
+Finds OpenMP directives that are allowed to contain a `default` clause, but either don't specify it or the clause is specified but with the kind other than `none`, and suggests to use the `default(none)` clause.

 Using `default(none)` clause forces developers to explicitly specify